Nationalisation in Pakistan: Nationalization phase (1971–1977)

+First phase

 Zulfikar Ali Bhutto (1928–1979) became President of Pakistan (1971–74) on 21 December 1971 after a disastrous end of 1971 war with India.
 The nationalisation programme was implemented for the first time in the history of Pakistan and it was promulgated through three different stages.
 On 1 January 1972, on a televised speech to the nation, Bhutto and the peoples party's government promulgated the three-staged programme, under "Nationalization and Economic Reforms Order (NERO)", which nationalised all major metal industries, including iron and steel, heavy engineering, heavy electricals, petrochemicals, cement and public utilities except textiles industry and lands.
 The first stage of the nationalisation programme integrated approximately 31 major industrial megacorporations, industrial units and enterprises, under direct management control of the government under 10 different categories of basic industries.
 The programme intended to assert public ownership over the industrial megacorporations, and to satisfied the labour unions to keep the industrialisation peace in the country.

-Namely, the first stage of the nationalisation programme integrated the selective industries approved by the peoples party's government and the nationalisation programme provided the iron and steel, basic metal industries, heavy engineering industries, heavy electrical industries, assembly and manufacture of motor vehicles, tractor public utilities, including the electricity generation, transmission and distribution, gas and oil refineries, under the management of public sector.

 A large number of Christian educational facilities were also nationalized in 1972.
 One example is Gordon College in Rawalpindi.
 In Peshawar nationalization of Christian schools happened under a later government.
 The provincial governor refused to implement Bhutto's policy.
 He did not want to disadvantage minorities in his province.

+In September 1973, the Pakistani government nationalized the vegetable ghee industry, which at the time was a minor consumer goods sector with a total capital investment of Rs200 million.
+The Hydrogenated Vegetable Oil Industry Act, 1973 was enacted to the nationalize 26 private sector vegetable ghee enterprises with compensation to owners at breakup value or market value if listed on a stock exchange.
+Initially managed by provincial governments, these entities were consolidated into the Ghee Corporation of Pakistan after three years.
+Over the next three years, employment in the industry increased by one-third.
+However, this expansion was accompanied by mismanagement, leading to substantial financial losses.
+The industry reported losses of Rs24.3 million in 1974-75 and Rs29.4 million in 1975–76.